VR51/host-flash/README.md

 0.0.0.0

-	This IP address is mapped to hosts in bad host lists provided by some sources.
-I think, not sure, this is occasionally used to resolve a bug in some versions of Windows.
-Linux is not affected by this bug (obviously - ** insert smug smile here **).
-This IP address is included ...just in case...
+	This IP address is mapped to hosts in some blacklists provided by some sources.
+Can be quicker to use 0.0.0.0 instead of other IP addresses because 0.0.0.0 doesn't requqire the system to wait for a request timeout.
+This is occasionally also used to resolve a bug in some versions of Windows.
+This IP address is included for those who might prefer to use it.

 127.255.255.254